[Table of Contents] | [Implementing ATAG 2.0]

 If the authoring tool provides templates, then there are accessible template (WCAG) options for a range of template uses.
 (Level A to meet WCAG 2.0 Level A success criteria; Level AA to meet WCAG 2.0 Level A and AA success criteria; Level AAA to meet all WCAG 2.0 success criteria)

-If the authoring tool includes a template selection mechanism and provides any non-accessible template (WCAG) options, then the templates are provided such that the template selection mechanism can display distinctions between the accessible and non-accessible options.
+If the authoring tool includes a template selection mechanism and provides any non-accessible template (WCAG) options, then the template selection mechanism can display distinctions between the accessible and non-accessible options.
 (Level AA)

 - Note: The distinction can involve providing information for the accessible templates, the non-accessible templates or both.